 Dixie Moore --a Christian for 55+ years -- denomination--Anglican/ Presbyterian

-I have been more drawn to reading scripture, underlining it in my Bible, note taking, and journaling with it, than memorizing it. ( I sort of “chew” on it.)
-But I am sure that all those activities and contests of memorizing scripture were good for me and definitely gave me a category for thinking about scripture and breaking down verses ( in order to memorize).
-I think it’s very good for the brain to memorize.
+I have been more drawn to reading scripture, underlining it in my Bible, note-taking, and journaling with it than memorizing it. ( I sort of “chew” on it.)
+But I am sure that all those activities and contests of memorizing scripture were good for me and definitely gave me a category for thinking about scripture and breaking down verses (to memorize).
+I think it’s excellent for the brain to memorize.
 And children developmentally are well suited for it.

 You asked about what led me down the path of reading and memorizing scripture...
-I would say it was faithful adults who laid the foundation for the importance of scripture in my life.
+I would say it was faithful adults who laid the foundation for scripture's importance in my life.
 Faithful teachers at church and my parents and grandparents.

 I want to add here the power of learning hymns as children.
-On a personal note, there were several years in our kids lives that we all managed to eat breakfast at the same time.
-During those years we read “Daily Light'' (a Christian classic that is a short reading entirely of scripture) and sang a historical hymn from the Christian Church.
-I purchased a paperback hymnal for each person in the family, so they had their own hymnal that they could write on and make it their own.
+On a personal note, there were several years in our kid's lives that we all managed to eat breakfast at the same time.
+During those years, we read “Daily Light'' (a Christian classic that is a short reading entirely of scripture) and sang a historical hymn from the Christian Church.
+I purchased a paperback hymnal for each person in the family, so they had their own hymnal to write on and make it their own.
 My kids learned so many hymns; each person took turns choosing the hymn each day.
 It got to the point that they had their favorites and just shouted out the page number.
-But I can see that those words were also laying a foundation of scriptural truth in our lives.
+But I can see that those words also lay a foundation of scriptural truth in our lives.

-2. Since I don’t really memorize scripture, I have benefited greatly from being regular in a general way about Daily Prayer and following the daily readings that take a reader through the Old and New Testament and Psalms in an orderly way and follows the church calendar.
-I have tried many methods of daily bible readings, but often get bogged down, fall behind, and give up.
-The program that actually got me through the entire Bible, which is a really good, powerful, life changing thing to do... was a program called Bible Reading Program for Shirkers and Slackers - Ransom Fellowship www.ransomfellowship.org Very worth checking out and simply print out.
+2. Since I don’t really memorize scripture, I have benefited greatly from being regular in a general way about Daily Prayer and following the daily readings that take a reader through the Old and New Testament and Psalms in an orderly way that follows the church calendar.
+I have tried many daily bible readings but often get bogged down, fall behind, and give up.
+The program that actually got me through the entire Bible, a perfect, powerful, life-changing thing to do, was a Bible Reading Program for Shirkers and Slackers - Ransom Fellowship www.ransomfellowship.org.
+Very worth checking out.
 No pressure, no failure.
 I read the entire Bible in three years ( with a house full of kids) and think it’s one of those things that everyone should do at least once in their life.
 It’s pretty remarkable to read it for yourself.
 I can say that I think a person actually gets to know God by reading scripture.

-I find that doing readings and prayer work better for me in the mid to late afternoon.
-Currently, it works best for me at my sewing studio desk where I also have various verses written out on a bulletin board over my desk that I have found very encouraging during this pandemic and general unrest.
+I find that doing readings and prayer works better for me in the mid to late afternoon.
+Currently, it works best for me at my sewing studio desk, where I also have various verses written out on a bulletin board over my desk that I have found very encouraging during this pandemic and general unrest.
 It is a place of reflection and quiet.
-In the morning, I find my thoughts straying because I am just starting the day.
+I find my thoughts straying in the morning because I am just starting the day.
 In the afternoon, I am not as distracted.

 3. Scripture memory as a child created a category for the breadth of scripture and also the personalness of scripture.
-As children we learn many of the verses about God's love for us, his salvation, his mercy, his strength, his values, his goodness - his character.
-The Bible creates a solid and vast framework for living a Christian life, so it is essential for children to learn about God and themselves.
+As children, we learn many of the verses about God's love for us, his salvation, mercy, strength, values, goodness, and character.
+The Bible creates a solid and vast framework for living a Christian life, so children need to learn about God and themselves.
 And because it is God's word to us, it’s how we come to believe in God because we get to know him.
 Reading scripture regularly through the years has benefited me in every way.
 The cumulative effect of committing to reading and trusting the scriptures over decades creates blessings in life that one couldn’t manufacture alone.
 The Holy Spirit teaches, moves, convicts, and guides me through scripture.
 There are often new insights when reading the Bible.
-And my love and trust in God continues to grow.
+And my love and trust in God continue to grow.

 4. As I’ve aged, I actually read my Bible more.
-I am an “underliner” in my Bible and I just keep underlining verses - my Bible is very marked up.
+I am an “underliner” in my Bible, and I keep underlining verses - my Bible is very marked up.
 It’s one way I interact with the words, the ideas, and God.
 I like to break verses apart and look at them on a piece of paper.
-It helps me to mediate on it I think.
+It helps me to meditate on it, I think.
 And I have a small moleskin notebook that I regularly write down verses and thoughts in.
-He just keeps teaching me and loving me and showing me who he is and who I am.
+He keeps teaching me and loving me, and showing me who he is and who I am.
 It never ends.
-I know from scripture that he is faithful and he will bring me home in my death.
-There is comfort in knowing that my aging and weakening and death - it’s all in his care and he will provide all that I need and carry me out.
+I know from scripture that he is faithful, and he will bring me home in my death.
+There is comfort in knowing that my aging and weakening and death - it’s all in his care, and he will provide all that I need and carry me out.
 I am in his care.

 5. I am sure that scripture is a significant spiritual weapon.
 It is the word of the living God.
 Satan hates God.
-So when I speak and meditate or sing scripture (and hymns) - it strengthens me with the Truth and it defeats Satan in that moment.
+So when I speak and meditate or sing scripture (and hymns) - it strengthens me with the Truth, and it defeats Satan at that moment.